-The RGC faces challenges in uptake of management of rehabilitation centres
+The RGC faces challenges in uptake of management of physical rehabilitation centres

 The RGC faces capacity and financial challenges associated with the transfer of responsibility from external management to RGC management.
-Rehabilitation services have been prioritised because of the important role they play in enabling social and economic inclusion of persons with disabilities, and in providing emotional and social support to clients and their families.
-There is an existing network of 11 rehabilitation centres and two orthotic and prosthetic services that would require various levels of on-going support to ensure that management capacities within the RGC are built and maintained.
+Physical Rehabilitation services have been prioritised because of the important role they play in enabling social and economic inclusion of persons with disabilities, and in providing emotional and social support to clients and their families.
+There is an existing network of 11 rehabilitation centres and two orthotic and prosthetic services throughout the country that would require various levels of on-going support to ensure that management capacities within the RGC are built and maintained.

 A 2016 WHO report about the sustainability of physical rehabilitation services in Cambodia included nine recommendations that are highly relevant to the proposed ACCESS Program.
-One of the recommendations focuses on the idea of progressive cost sharing between the RGC and international organisations where the RGC over time increases its responsibility for the majority of the funding.
-(Bailey, Ensuring Sustainability of Physical Rehabilitation Services in Cambodia: Analysis of Transition Process, 2016)
+One of the recommendations focuses on the idea of progressive cost sharing between the RGC and international organisations where the RGC over time increases its responsibility for most of the funding (Bailey, 2016).

-EVIDENCE-BASE/LESSONS LEARNED
+EVIDENCE-BASE / LESSONS LEARNED